 Always carry cash

 Other countries may have a cashless system, but not Germany.
-In Germany, using cash is still important and most stores, shops, bars, restaurants, and stalls may not have a card machine.
+When visiting Germany, using cash is still important and most stores, shops, bars, restaurants, and stalls may not have a card machine.

-Credit cards are not very widely accepted in Germany.
+Credit cards are not as widely accepted in Germany as you might think.
 It’s actually one of the most cash-intensive advanced economies in the world.
 So, get yourself acquainted with the ATM’s around the area you’re staying.
 Make sure you carry enough Euros in your wallet so that you can shop, eat and sightsee to your heart’s content!